 Do you take care of yourself?
 I mean beyond basic hygiene, sustenance and sleep.
 What does it mean to truly take care of yourself?
 The term “self-care” is one we have all heard but what does it really mean?
 Is it Starbucks and a manicure?
 It might be, for some.
 What you need in order to truly care for yourself is entirely unique to you.

 To create something, is creativity.
-Creativity can be a physical item, a visual creation, something audible or simply an idea.
-It doesn’t even have to be something completely new.
-Taking pieces or ideas that already exist and putting it together in your unique way is creativity.
 Your creativity cannot be compared to creations of others.
 It cannot be bad or less than.
 Creativity is an expression of you and your unique perspective of the world.
 Not everyone will appreciate your specific creativity, but it isn’t for them, it’s for you.
 Here are some examples and tips for how you can add creativity to your life.

 Technology has fundamentally changed how we live our lives and not entirely for the better.
 The dangers of texting while driving and cyber bullying become more apparent every day.
 As a society we have started putting laws and policies in place to protect us from these dangers.
 What about the more subtle dangers that we don’t think about?
 Each of us should also consider within our own daily lives, how is technology affecting our happiness?

 I feel it is misguided to wait for happiness to happen to us.
 Happiness is something we create not something we find.
 If that one elusive thing you have been dreaming of finally happened for you, you might be surprised to find that you still aren't truly happy.